csteach424/csteach424.github.io/weekly_assignment.md

   * Please add these files as soon as possible, and by **Monday 20th March 2017** at the latest
   * instructions are included as a list on the above board
 * Please share your completed DEV Week code, and any associated files or data, with myself
-  * code etc should be pushed to a repository on GitHub or Bitbucket
+  * code &c. should be pushed to a repository on GitHub or Bitbucket
   * please share these files by **Monday 20th March 2017** at the latest
 * Complete the following Trello board,
   * [Week 8 - DEV Week Contributions](https://trello.com/b/LoJ0RdPK/week-8-dev-week-contributions)